-I have chosen the BSIM3 version 3.3.0 model, located in the BSIM3 directory, as the first example.
+To explain the implemented approach BSIM3 version 3.3.0 model was chosen, located in the BSIM3 directory, as the first example.
 The BSIM3load() function in b3ld.c contains two nested for-loops using linked lists (models and instances, e.g. individual transistors).
+Unfortunately

-Unfortunately OpenMP requires a loop with an integer index.
+OpenMP requires a loop with an integer index.
 So in file B3set.c an array is defined, filled with pointers to all instances of BSIM3 and stored in model->BSIM3InstanceArray.